-Other fixed asset investments consist of deposits.
+Other fixed asset investments consist of deposits and receivables from group enterprises.

 Inventories

 Inventories are measured at the lower of cost under the FIFO method and net realisable value.

 The net realisable value of inventories is calculated at the amount expected to be generated by sale of the inventories in the process of normal operations with deduction of selling expenses.
 The net realisable value is determined allowing for marketability, obsolescence and development in expected selling price.